 Interleukin-9 (IL-9) is a pro-inflammatory cytokine which was originally identified as a 40KD glycoprotein with T-cell growth factor activity in mice.
 The human IL-9 was later discovered on the basis of its high level of homogeneity with the gene of mouse IL-9.
 Human IL-9 has be strongly associated with human malignant lymphoma and also demonstrated to be a stimulator for hematopoiesis.
 Furthermore, its expression has been found to be implicated with autoimmune and many allergic diseases.

-Interleukin-9 is well studied as a therapeutic target for asthma due to it being implication with the disease.
+The following interleukin-9 ELISA kit is ideal for analysing many different diagnostic applications.
+IL-9 is well studied as a therapeutic target for asthma due to it being implication with the disease.
 IL-9 can be produced by Th2 cells which are under the stimulation of TGF-b and IL-4.
 This lineage has been shown to play vital role in the differentiation of Th17 cells and Treg function.
 There has been a renewed attention on IL-9 in recent years due to a unique type of innate lymphoid cells which have been discovered in mice where the main cell types expressing IL-9 secreting and in vivo cells present with the skin appear to mediate the inhibition of melanoma growth.
 These same interleukin-9 secreting cells have now also been identified in human and are being evaluated as a new tumour treatment strategy.
-The following interleukin-9 ELISA kit is ideal in measuring many different diagnostic applications.
+This interleukin-9 ELISA kit offers a sensitivity level of 0.343 pg/ml and it can be used to measure human samples of cell culture supernatant, biological fluids, plasma and serum.

 The minimum detection sensitivity level of IL-9 using current human interleukin-9 ELISA kit was approximately 0.343 pg/ml.
 The dynamic range for this assay is 0.78 – 50 pg/ml.

 - Cellular sources and immune functions of interleukin-9.
 Nat Rev Immunol.
 (2010) 10 (10): 683-7.
 Review.
 Noelle R.J. and Nowak E.C.